SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 Maintaining ISQ is essential for moving forward at a sustainable pace, and [is well worth the investment](https://martinfowler.com/articles/is-quality-worth-cost.html).

-Having the programmer write the tests helps them identify problematic areas of the code that need attention, and keeps them mindful of ISQ.
-The most cost-effective way to have those tests implemented while also maintaining ISQ, is to have the programmer write them (and not just the happy path tests) as they make their changes.
+Having the programmer write the checks helps them identify problematic areas of the code that need attention, and keeps them mindful of ISQ.
+The most cost-effective way to have those checks implemented while also maintaining ISQ, is to have the programmer write them (and not just the happy path checks) as they make their changes.

 # Disregard for quality (both internal and external)

-Programmers have no actual reason to be concerned with quality, either external or internal, if they aren't the ones writing the tests.
+Programmers have no actual reason to be concerned with quality, either external or internal, if they aren't the ones writing the checks.

 It becomes almost impossible to hold them accountable for poor external software quality (e.g. bugs), because they can always say ["why didn't we catch this in QA?"](https://www.developsense.com/blog/2020/08/why-didnt-we-catch-this-in-qa/), which has its own problems.